 What funding is available to support James Scholar research projects?

-Undergraduate students, including James Scholars, are eligible but not required to apply for financial support for their research projects through the ACES Undergraduate Research Scholarship Program as long as they are officially enrolled as a full-time student with a major in the College of ACES, maintain an overall GPA of at least 3.0, and will have earned 15 or more credit hours in their degree program by the time they begin their research project.
+All undergraduate students, including James Scholars, are eligible but not required to apply for financial support for their research projects through the ACES Undergraduate Research Scholarship Program as long as they are officially enrolled as a full-time student with a major in the College of ACES, maintain an overall GPA of at least 3.0, and will have earned 15 or more credit hours in their degree program by the time they begin their research project.
 Approved projects can be funded up to $1500 and students with an approved project are awarded a $500 merit scholarship.
 Applications are accepted on a rolling basis.

 What other award and leadership opportunities are available to James Scholars?